cabin-interactive/qrz-api-client/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+This package was created for HAMRS.
+If you'd like to talk about this package, [Join the HAMRS Discord Server](https://discord.gg/nngWMtXTqH)

 ## License